Table of Contents

 Cathedral bells plant requires potting soil that is well-draining, organic, light, and airy.

 This plant will not thrive in a rich soil mix.
-Combine a good quality succulent mix with organic matter to create a suitable soil for this Kalanchoe variety.
+Combine a good quality succulent mix with organic matter to create suitable soil for this Kalanchoe variety.

 The soil should be mildly acidic or alkaline.